LGBTQ+ Veterans' Legal Issues

 Honorable Discharge Process and Appeals Related to “Don’t Ask, Don’t Tell”

 More than 100,000 gay members of the United States military were discharged with dishonorable or less-than-honorable discharges due to sexual orientation from World War II onward.
-These veterans were unable to claim full veterans’ benefits, had difficulty getting tuition under the GI Bill (or didn’t get it) and finding jobs.
+These veterans were unable to claim full veterans’ benefits, and they had difficulty getting tuition under the GI Bill (or didn’t get it) and finding jobs.
 Even under the Don’t Ask Don’t Tell policy, some lesbian and gay service members that received honorable discharges were noted as ineligible to reenlist, which adversely affected their potential with prospective employers.

 Soldiers discharged for homosexual conduct under “Don’t Ask Don’t Tell” have been able to apply to the Army Discharge Review Board for a discharge review since the repeal.
 If they were discharged for homosexual conduct over 15 years before the repeal, they have been able to apply to the Army Board for Correction of Military Records (ABCMR) for a discharge review.
 Both the Army Discharge Review Board and the Army Board for Correction of Military Records will consider changes to the reason for discharge, the characterization of service based on the service member’s entire military service, and the re-entry eligibility code.